Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 **Mug Abilities**

-Big thing here is the **Gallgio Goons**.
+Big thing here is the **Gallagio Goons**.
 These are spawned by the boss and seem to be able to tanked normally.

 * Mug will command the **Goons** to lock down several players in a **Gaol**.
 Seems to be a circle soak kinda thing, as it splits damage which other players.
 Needs probably 3 people minimum.
 If you overlap this with any others, you're dead (enrages it making it do 500% more dmg).
-You also can't have everyone leave the Gaol it leaves behind, or it will enrage it as well.
+By the journal it also seems as if they're stationary once they're "locked on", and if anyone *doesn't* soak it, you also wipe.
+Don't overlap these and place them in good spots so players with Spears can use them to block.
 * The **Goon** will also do a frontal, doing 2.5M dmg to anything hit.
 * The **Goon** will cast **Pay Respects**, an interruptible cast that gives a high health absorb to the boss.
 Insta kick it.
 Probably a kick order thing.
 * When the **Goon** dies, does dmg to everything still in the **Gaol** and leaves behind a damage field where the **Gaol** was for 2 minutes.
 You'll probably need to actually coordinate where each Goon and Gaol spawn at so the room isn't filled up.
-If you drag the **Goon** through the **Gaol** it insta kills it.
+If you collide with the **Gaol** wall it insta breaks it.

 Other mechanics for **Mug**.